daniel-schroeder-dev/cwhq-python-email-series/emails/44__using-counters.md

 y 1
 ```

 They are pleased that their algorithm works correctly!
-A more experienced Pythonista sees their work and praises the implementation, but points out that there's an easier way to solve this problem in Python.
+A more experienced Python programmer sees their work and praises the implementation, but points out that there's an easier way to solve this problem in Python.
 Investigate the [collections](https://docs.python.org/3/library/collections.html) module and see if you can find a way to refactor the `count_num_letters()` function to use built-in Python functions/classes to perform this task.

 ## Answer